SpamExperts/pyzor/docs/config.rst

     `--detach` option.

 PasswdFile
     File containing a list of user account information.
+See `accounts`.

 AccessFile
     File containing information about user privileges.
 See `server-access-file`.